Contrasting Pineapple Energy (PEGY) & Its Rivals

-Pineapple Energy (NASDAQ:PEGY – Get Rating) is one of 37 publicly-traded companies in the “Telephone & telegraph apparatus” industry, but how does it compare to its competitors?
-We will compare Pineapple Energy to related businesses based on the strength of its dividends, earnings, risk, analyst recommendations, valuation, institutional ownership and profitability.
+Pineapple Energy (NASDAQ:PEGY – Get Rating) is one of 37 publicly-traded companies in the “Telephone & telegraph apparatus” industry, but how does it weigh in compared to its rivals?
+We will compare Pineapple Energy to related companies based on the strength of its earnings, valuation, profitability, analyst recommendations, risk, institutional ownership and dividends.

-This table compares Pineapple Energy and its competitors’ net margins, return on equity and return on assets.

 |Sell Ratings